orunto/nobox-iot/README.md

     <li>Webhook communication for instantaneous feedback</li>
 </ul>

-To contribute to this project, reach out to me [`here`](https://github.com/orunto/nobox-iot/discussions/new?category=ideas) to discuss your ideas to implement any item on the features wishlist or if you have an idea for a feature that's not on the list.
+To contribute to this project, reach out to us [`here`](https://github.com/orunto/nobox-iot/discussions/new?category=ideas) to discuss your ideas to implement any item on the features wishlist or if you have an idea for a feature that's not on the list.

 ## Discussions